Erany and Gyrax are both shouting, but I can’t understand a word they’re saying—I’m deep in the grip of mind-rending

 “Knifelock!”
 Khyrell tightens his fist, stealing my breath with a surge of agony.
 “We were just about to—”

 Knifelock’s hands flash to his waist, drawing a pair of knives with stage-magic speed.
 Khryell manages a panicked “NO—” before the back-curving daggers punch holes in his chest and twitch back into their respective sheaths.

 The pain in my body immediately ceases.
 “HUUUHHH—” I push to all fours and vomit forcefully.

-Sarisyrin spits a curse and flings an upturned palm in Knifelock’s direction, fingers extended in an elegant flourish.
+Sarisyrin flings an upturned palm in Knifelock’s direction, fingers extended in an elegant flourish.
 A ray of crackling yellow flies from his gesture, but Knifelock swats it away with a quick backhand.

-The Sytíshí opens his mouth, about to speak, but Knifelock cuts him off by speeding toward him, transforming into a glowing clutch of lines before grabbing his throat and lifting him up off his feet.
+The Sytíshí opens his mouth, about to speak, but Knifelock cuts him off by speeding toward him, transforming into glowing lines before grabbing his throat and lifting him up off his feet.
 Sarisyrin clutches Knifelock’s hand and gurgles something desperate.
 A second later, his vertebrae begin to compress and break.
 CR-CR-CRACK.
 His eyes roll back, his tongue lolls out.

 “What…what just happened?”
 I stare at the others.

 “Arganti Knifelock,” Ren rasps.
 “We’re lucky…” He coughs and wheezes.
 “We’re lucky he didn’t kill us.”